-It’s normal to wonder or question if OCD is a form of autism.
+It’s normal to wonder or question – is OCD is a form of autism.
 The two are different mental health conditions.
 However, the symptoms are very similar when looking at OCD vs. autism.
 Some symptoms of autism can also overlap with other disorders, including OCD.
 The same is valid with autism and other mental health conditions, like anxiety disorders, including social anxiety and panic attacks.
-But is OCD some form of Autism?
+But is OCD a form of Autism?

 What Is OCD?

 Obsessive-compulsive disorder or OCD is a mental health condition affecting people of all ages.
 A person with OCD will find themself in a cycle of obsessions and compulsions.

 - An obsession is an unwanted and intrusive thought or an urge or image.

 - When you experience an obsession, it’s very distressing for you.

 - Compulsions are behaviors you might engage in to eliminate the obsession or reduce your distress.